-Kevin MacLeod streams on Twitch, but you won’t see him play Overwatch, or League of Legends, or Minecraft.
-Instead, if you tune into his channel, you’ll be greeted by the host’s Logic window as well as a few facts about him.
+Many Twitch users employ the streaming video platform to share their video game sessions, but if you tune into Kevin MacLeod‘s broadcasts, you won’t see him play Overwatch, or League of Legends, or Minecraft.
+Instead, you’ll be greeted by the many tabs and displays of the music editing program Logic Pro.
+In the top right corner of the screen, a small inset displays MacLeod’s face, bespectacled and characterized by thinning hair.
+Along the bottom of the feed, a scroll reveals a few facts about him.
 He “loves feeding sheep at the zoo,” says one anecdote.
 Another tells us he “believes Bohr’s atomic model sucks.”
 A third provides the most relevant bit of information for a newcomer to MacLeod’s stream: He “has music in millions of videos.”

 MacLeod is one of the most prolific composers of royalty-free music, and on Twitch, we get to see him at work.
 In one broadcast from back in February 2016, he spins his “Wheels of Doom”– which resemble Jimmy Fallon’s “Wheel of Musical Impressions” — to decide the qualities of the tune he will create next.
-First up is a composition that must be short, with pizzicato strings, xylophone, and no percussion.
+First up is a composition that, according to the parameters dictated by the Wheels, must be short, with pizzicato strings, xylophone, and no percussion.

 As soon as the Wheels decide MacLeod’s fate, he springs into action.
-With almost no hesitation, he find a pizzicato option in the music editing software, Logic Pro and taps out a few jaunty bars on his keyboard.
+With almost no hesitation, he find a pizzicato option in Logic Pro and taps out a few jaunty bars on his keyboard.
 After a few quick revisions, he moves on to the xylophone, for which he writes a short counter-melody.
 From start to finish, it takes MacLeod only a few minutes to complete his entire composition.
-“This is gonna be a little intro, maybe for someone’s YouTube channel,” comments MacLeod on his creation.
+Unless you yourself are well-versed in Logic, the only way to keep up with MacLeod’s breakneck pace is to listen to his narration.
+“This is gonna be a little intro, maybe for someone’s YouTube channel,” he says of his creation.
 “I don’t know what happens to this stuff after I make it.
 I just make it.”

 “If I can find a way for more people to hear what I’ve done, I’ve made more of an impact.”